aranvhout/OMSS_generator/README.md

 - add render module Fixed!!
 - fix the misbehaving rules (eg with distribute three the circles are always red) Fixed!!
 - alternatives X
+- position for line entity (middle (big), and all the corners).
+Rules so be able to change this (progression, distribute three, random, constant).
+But also the user should be able to put the stimuli in the main center square best way would be to add a placement rule. if the spefified middle, the entity would just be placed there. other rule that apply to the position should disregard the middle option i think
 ### Subentities
 I think these subentities can be best viewed as an separate class from the main entities (aka shapes).
 The program should first create matrix for the normal entities, makes sure everything works and only then go for these subentities.
 You can almost think of it as a seperate puzzle from the main entities